DOCA Firefly Service Guide

 watch -n 1 crictl logs --

-When triaging deployment issues, additional logging information can be found in the monitor's developer logs:
+When triaging deployment issues, additional logging information can be found in the monitor's developer logs at

 /var/log/doca/firefly/firefly_monitor_dev.log.